 The motivation to begin writing in earnest arose from two things: the encouragement and support of my wife, Camille, and an illness that left me housebound and tethered to an oxygen tank 24/7.

-I'd spent 34 years in local government service producing memos, procedures and all manner of legal mumbo jumbo when, in 2007, I quit and never looked back.
+I'd spent 34 years in local government service when, in 2007, I quit and never looked back.
 Retirement went smoothly the first few years, but a chronic lung condition came to dominate my life.
-That's when, with a push from my wife, I began to spend serious time at my desk.
+That's when, with a push from Camille, I began to spend serious time at my desk.

 My literary influences are broad, beginning at the age of six with those superstars of youth literature: Jane, Dick and Spot.
 When I was ten the most exciting moment in my short life occurred—the opening of a branch library a few blocks from my childhood home in Columbus, Ohio.
 It became an air-conditioned oasis in the midst of Midwest heat and boring school vacations.

 Sports biographies were my first passion, a phase that lasted only until hormones kicked in.
 That's when I found my father's trove of Harold Robbins novels and got my first taste of fiction written for adults—the kind that, when you dropped the book on the floor it always fell open to the same parts.
 You know—those parts about our parts?

 My reading as a teenager shifted to science fiction, with Bradbury, Heinlein, Clarke, and Asimov leading the way.
 Each of them revealed truths about the human condition in stories that went beyond the genre's conventions.
 As I grew older I was drawn to the best of the early-mid 20th century writers: Steinbeck, Hemingway, Fitzgerald, Salinger and others.

 These literary all-stars intimidated the shit out of me.
 Fiction was a mountain too high, but I did try my hand at poetry.
 With the encouragement of John Logan I produced thirty or forty poems, none of which impressed me any more than they did the few others who were exposed to them.